-- Encoding: Specify the name of the character encoding used for externally parsed entities.
+- o Encoding: Specify the name of the character encoding used for externally parsed entities.
 UTF-8 is the most common encoding used.
-Other possible encoding names include UTF-16, ISO-10646-UCS-2, ISO-10646-UCS-4, ISO-8859-1, ISO-8859-02, ISO-2022-JP, Shirft-JIS, and EUC-JP. - Standalone: Select the appropriate option to indicate the presence of attribute defaults and entity declarations that are external to the document entity. - Yes: Indicates that there are no markup declarations external to the document entity that affects the information passed from the XML processor to the application. - No: Indicates that there are markup declarations external to the document entity that affects the information passed from the XML processor to the application. - Unspecified: Indicates that he XML processor should determine whether the document is standalone or not depending on the presence of external markup declarations.
-No standalone declaration is included in the document type declaration.
+Other possible encoding names include UTF-16, ISO-10646-UCS-2, ISO-10646-UCS-4, ISO-8859-1, ISO-8859-02, ISO-2022-JP, Shirft-JIS, and EUC-JP. - o Standalone: Select the appropriate option to indicate the presence of attribute defaults and entity declarations that are external to the document entity. - Yes: Indicates that there are no markup declarations external to the document entity that affects the information passed from the XML processor to the application. - No: Indicates that there are markup declarations external to the document entity that affects the information passed from the XML processor to the application.

-- Schema Level Comment: Select the type and then enter the content of comments to include in the schema. - XML Comment: If selected, indicates that comments use standard XML comments syntax.
+- Unspecified: Indicates that he XML processor should determine whether the document is standalone or not depending on the presence of external markup declarations.
+No standalone declaration is included in the document type declaration. - o Schema Level Comment: Select the type and then enter the content of comments to include in the schema. - XML Comment: If selected, indicates that comments use standard XML comments syntax.
 XML parsers ignore XML comments.
 Information in the Schema Level Comment box describes the intended purpose of the schema.
+For example, - xs:documentation: If selected, indicates that comments are enclosed within the xs:documentation element, which is a child of the annotation element.
+Information in the Schema Level Comment box describes the intended purpose of the schema and is available to any processing application.
 For example,

 '''

-<!-- this is a comment for the XSD -->
+<xs:annotation>

 '''